 Physical touch is a powerful communicator of feelings.
-To avoid sending the wrong message, the minister should be
+To avoid sending the wrong message, the minister should be very aware of how and whom he touches.
+In our

-Contact with the opposite sex should be especially limited. verv aware of how and whom he touches.
-In our circles of fellowship the handshake almost is universal а greeting.
+Contact with the opposite sex should be especially limited. circles of fellowship the handshake is almost a universal greeting.
 Women who are acquainted may share a brief hug.
 As a show of affection men may be comfortable with a pat on the shoulder or an arm around the neck.
 Some church groups are freer with hugs between men and women.
 It is a trend I resist because of the familiarity it breeds between men and women.